cjherman6/capstone/README.md

 [Convolutional Neural Network Visualization by Otavio Good](https://www.youtube.com/watch?v=f0t-OCG79-U)

 #### Input Layer
-This is the first layer, in the below example it's a letter, in our example it's a dog
+This is the first layer, in the below example it's a letter, in our example it's a photo of a dog

 #### Hidden Layers

 The first layer in this example is a *convolutional layer*, going through the same behavior as the image kernel above.
-Activations occur anytime a horizontal edge is passed over:
+Activations occur anytime a horizontal edge is passed over (the green pixels):

 ![conv-layer](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/layer1.png)